Transmission

 Version Selection

-By default, Transmission v3 (3.00) is installed.
-Use the --v4 flag to install Transmission v4 with Qt6 support and the latest features.
-Note: Updating between v3 and v4 will replace the installation for all users.
+By default, Transmission 3.00 (legacy) is installed.
+Use the --v4 flag to install a modern 4.x+ version with Qt6 support and the latest features resolved dynamically from the compiled-packages manifest.
+Note: Switching between legacy and modern will replace the Transmission installation for all users.

 Installation